Potato leek soup is a classic comfort food recipe combining endlessly creamy potatoes with the subtle oniony flavor of sautéed leek.

 Salt and pepper

-To taste, we use sea salt and freshly ground black pepper.
+You can use sea salt or kosher salt and freshly ground black pepper.

-Cut the leeks in half lengthwise and rinse them with water to remove sand and dirt that might hide between the layers.
+Slice the leeks in half lengthwise and rinse them with running water to remove sand and dirt that might hide between the layers.

 Put the leek cut side on the cutting board and thinly slice it.
 Thinly slice the onion.

-Add thinly sliced onion and leek, and fry on medium heat for about 5 minutes or until the leek softens and starts to sweat.
+Add thinly sliced onion and leek, and sauté on medium heat for 5 minutes or until the leek softens and starts to sweat.
 Stir occasionally.

 In the meantime, peel and roughly chop the potatoes.